Jesssullivan/MerlinAI-Interpreters/README.md

 Epic Birding Predicting Project: Predicting good birding near you

 This project is currently under development.
-# Edit: Current scoring methods are being developed in Python.
-    In addition to generating "scores" in R, the backend is under construction in MySQL via RDS,
-    and the front end with Node.JS and HTML.

 # Status:
-    Running average is working in Python Script (10.13.18) but fills RAM prior to completion.
+    Scores are calculated and held in AWS/RDS MySQL.
+Front end develoment is underway, with local a local subset / server (entirely made up of Mallard Ducks, FWIW)
+    See video Reference;

-# EBPP Goals:
+# Updates:
+    In addition the generation of backend "scores" in Python/R, the front end is being sketched out with Node.JS / Express, MySQL, and a Jade HTML rending setup.

+ReactJS and React Native JS are strong contenders for a serverless, squlite system (an app!) in the long run.

 # There are a few main functions for the EBPP.

-Search / Reference:
+It all revolves around a static database of "birbscores" or location, time, and species specific values implying likelyhood of detection by a birder.

+# 10.30.18 Goal GUI Methods:

+#  Where?
+    “Please select a county location from the drop down menu.”

+#  What?

-Give date and county, it gives a descending list of species with the highest birb scores AND a descending list of birds with the most change in the last 7 days
+Returns a descending list of 20 different species with the highest birb scores at location and date +- 2 days (allowing for a “work week” buffer for no data)
--- Graph:
-    Give species and county, it gives a graph of birb scores over a year AND shows the range of dates with the most deviation

-# goal GUI methods:
+# When?

-Development of a mobile app is being evaluated.
---Serve:
-    Give your email and county, it sends a daily form covering highest birb scores and species with the most change that day with graphs.
+Returns “The best day to see this species in county is date” Returns a graph of birb scores through 365 days (important feature)

 # calculate birbscore- resulting fields:
   date "%m-%d" | state | county | species | "birbscore"